jbutcher21/aiclass/docs/mapping_instructions.md

   - Present summary and request user confirmation before proceeding.

 B) **Source Inventory (HARD STOP)**
+  - Determine if the source file you received is a data file or a schema file.
+  - If its a schema file and doesn't indicate the actual file type, ask the user.
   - Enumerate 100% of source fields (count them) and structures.
-  - Show a concise summary of the source file or schema.
+  - Show a concise summary of the data or schema.
-  - Think step-by-step before answering.

 C) **Mapping Proposal (HARD STOP)**
   - Provide table: SourceField | SenzingAttribute | Transform | Constraints | Evidence | Confidence.
   - Explicitly address root decisions:
     - DATA_SOURCE selection (code to use for this source; consistent across records)
     - RECORD_TYPE strategy (PERSON vs ORGANIZATION, etc.; not roles)
-  - Think step-by-step before answering.
   - Ask for approval or changes; do not proceed until approved.

 D) **Coverage Check**